collindching/collinching.github.io/_pages/thoughts.md

 Even though you may be pressed for time, stay calm.
 Give yourself time to think, strategize, execute, and review.
 Don't pass of your work without checking it.

 Moreover, see pressure as an opportunity to test different strategies.
-If you lean in when things get difficult, you're turning challenges into useful experience.
+By leaning in when things get difficult, you take advantage of challenges to test character and strategic thinking.

 ## Failure